 – Interesting tidbit: Some of the Original Pac Man cabinets will be speckled with pink or blue paint on top of the yellow base color.
 And the plastic edging on the cabinets was originally orange.

 – Interesting tidbit: Namco also produced very small versions of these games, about the size of a 17-inch monitor, for buses and airplanes.

 –Interesting tidbit: After its release in the US, many arcade operators had to make larger coin boxes for the games so they could hold all of the quarters that these machines collected.

--Interesting tidbit: Mario Bros and Super Mario are spin offs from Donkey Kong.
+-Interesting tidbit: Mario Bros and Super Mario are spin-offs from Donkey Kong.

 A true classic arcade, The Galaxy Game, the earliest known coin-operated arcade video game, made its debut on the campus of Stanford University in 1971.
-While Atari’s Pong was quick to follow in the mid 70’s.
+While Atari’s Pong was quick to follow in the mid ’70s.
 Our family was the first in our neighborhood to own the home console version of Pong.

 With the renewed interest in classic arcades, knock offs have been built as multicade games which include several or even hundreds of games all in one video game cabinet.
-Unfortunately, these type of units are not legal.
+Unfortunately, these types of units are not legal.
 Anyone selling or renting these types of units are typically doing so illegally.
 The unit is created, by using either old, bootlegged or counterfeit software, and/or hardware boards, usually made in China.
-Most of these games are cheaply constructed, have questionable quality control and warranties, and the fact that the person or firm who are selling or renting them knows they are doing so illegally should tell you something about the honesty and reputation of that company or individual.
-Namco continues to make their classic games and definitely do not allow their games to be paired with any other manufacturer’s game.
+Most of these games are cheaply constructed, have questionable quality control and warranties, and the fact that the person or firm who is selling or renting them knows they are doing so illegally should tell you something about the honesty and reputation of that company or individual.
+Namco continues to make their classic games and does not allow their games to be paired with any other manufacturer’s game.
 Do you think that Apple would allow you to use the iPhone apps on a Samsung phone?
-Its pretty much the same thing.
+It’s pretty much the same thing.